Fort Collins, Colorado

-Fort Collins is a home rule municipality in Larimer County, Colorado, United States, and its county seat.
-It is the fourth-most populous city in Colorado with a population of 169,810 at the 2020 census, while the Fort Collins metropolitan statistical area has an estimated 375,000 residents.
+Fort Collins is a home rule city in Larimer County, Colorado, United States, and serves as the county seat and most populous municipality of the county.
+It is the fourth-most populous city in Colorado with a population of 169,810 in the 2020 census, while the Fort Collins, CO Metropolitan Statistical Area has an estimated 375,000 residents.

 Situated on the Cache La Poudre River along the Colorado Front Range, Fort Collins is located 60 mi north of the Colorado State Capitol in Denver and is a major city of the Front Range Urban Corridor.
 It is a prominent college town, home to Colorado State University, a public research university and the second-largest university by enrollment in Colorado.

 History

 The Northern Arapaho were centered in the Cache la Poudre River Valley near present-day Fort Collins.
 Friday, who attended school in St. Louis, Missouri in his youth, was a leader of the band of Arapahos as well as an interpreter, negotiator, and peacemaker.
 He made friends of white settlers who moved into the area, but was pushed out of Colorado in the 1860s.

 Fort Collins was founded as a military outpost of the United States Army in 1864.
 It succeeded a previous encampment, known as Camp Collins, on the Cache la Poudre River, near what is known today as Laporte.
 Camp Collins was erected during the Indian wars of the mid-1860s to protect the Overland mail route that had been recently relocated through the region.
 Travelers crossing the county on the Overland Trail would camp there, but a flood destroyed the camp in June 1864.
 Afterward, the commander of the fort wrote to the commandant of Fort Laramie in southeast Wyoming, Colonel William O. Collins, suggesting that a site several miles farther down the river would make a good location for the fort.
 The post was manned originally by two companies of the 11th Ohio Volunteer Cavalry and never had walls.
+The Fort Collins, Colorado Territory, post office opened on June 27, 1865.